 Winter is likely my favorite chapter in The Last of Us for a few reasons.
 The beginning, with the hunting scene and shortly after, the meeting of David, immediately demonstrate how quickly Ellie has acclimated to the world around her.
 It’s obvious that she has become capable of looking out for herself and that she cares deeply for Joel as well.
 While up to this point you’ve had to protect Ellie, assuming the role of Ellie right at the start of Winter reverses that entirely.
 As Ellie, you are now in charge of hunting, surviving, and most importantly, keeping Joel alive.
 No other chapter in the game represents the “survive and endure” tagline more.
 Playing as Ellie you face some truly challenging obstacles and the interaction with David, from its beginning, right through to its fervent conclusion, is exceptional.
 In particular, the scenes while being jailed are highly memorable.
 Ellie’s demeanor, acute awareness of the dire situation, and her responses to it, made me truly appreciate a level of character development typically reserved for film.
 The transition then back to Joel, as you’re tasked with finding and saving Ellie, cements their new bond.
 As you fight your way to her, and eventually rescue her, the chapter dramatically ends.
 Then as Spring opens, there is a decidedly different dynamic between Joel and Ellie.

-Right at the start of Spring, as you make your final push to find the Fireflies, Naughty Dog once again demonstrates their distinct ability to highlight emotion.
+Immediately as Spring begins, and you make your final push to find the Fireflies, Naughty Dog once again demonstrates their distinct ability to highlight emotion.
 Joel, now a much stronger father figure for Ellie, exhibits his concern for her as she seems distant in their conversations.
 Clearly what occurred through Winter has affected her as she remains shaken and detached from the task at hand.
 This leads to one of the most memorable scenes in Last of Us where Ellie and Joel come across giraffes that have escaped their previous captivity.
 Ellie’s pure wonderment at the giraffes is heartwarming.
 The conversation she has with Joel about them seems to signify a renewal of her spirit in the vein of life still having the capability to be beautiful.
 It’s another one of those special moments in The Last of Us that has to be experienced to be truly understood.
 After that touching moment, you are led to the final chapter and eventually, the divisive conclusion.

 The final battle to save Ellie, and ending in particular, sparked a large debate among players due to both its philosophical and controversial nature.
 The resulting question can be asked in many ways, but in its most simplest form, The Last of Us asks “Would you trade the life of someone you love for the potential to save many others”.
 The brilliance in making the player think in those terms of course, is that every player can relate in some way and each will have their own unique answer.
 While the game makes the decision for you given its cinematic, story driven design, it causes a great deal of introspection upon completion.
 To counter Joel’s decision, it’s very easy to argue that any chance to eradicate the virus should have been taken.
 It should have been done for the greater good of humanity.
 However, the strongest evidence for how remarkable of a bond is developed between the player and the characters over the course of the game, is that it makes them question their own rationale.
 Joel’s decision to kill the Fireflies, the scientists, and even Marlene to escape with Ellie was already debatable.
 But the following final scene, as The Last of Us manages to do several times, added yet another layer of intricacy.
 When Ellie asks Joel starkly if he was telling the truth about what had occurred with the Fireflies, and he then lies to her, it causes immediate consternation.
 By the end of the game, Joel and Ellie have a near father and daughter relationship and have depended upon each other to survive multiple times.
 With that context, Joel lying to her felt like a betrayal in many facets.
 But this of course, is the brilliance in the ending and what led to the many conversations about the story afterwards.